valerieniemann/valerieniemann.github.io/_posts/2020-03-31-corona-silver.md

 - [Venezuelan Arepas with Chicken and Avocado](https://www.panningtheglobe.com/reina-pepiada-arepas-chicken-avocado/)
 - [Homemade Boba Tea](https://healthynibblesandbits.com/how-to-make-bubble-tea/)

-Palo Alto has been little parks sprinkled throughout the neighborhoods.
+Palo Alto has parks sprinkled throughout the neighborhoods.
 In the direction of the Pacific, the sprawling suburbs turn into nature preserves.
 Every few days, I have been visiting a different preserve by bike and then hiking to views of the Bay and the Pacific Ocean.
 My goal is to bike to Half-Moon Bay after training over the next couple weeks.

 In addition, I have tried out some online exercise classes.
 These include:
 - [Yogasource](https://yogasource.com/) which occasionally has free classes